Differential forms, open-closed maps, and Gromov-Witten axioms: Hochschild and cyclic homologies of a curved A-infty algebra

 \section{Hochschild and cyclic homologies of a curved \texorpdfstring{$A_\infty$}{A-infty} algebra}

-In this section, we give a general, algebraic construction of the types of Hochschild and cyclic homologies that we need.
-Subsequently, in Section~\ref{sec:OChoch}, we apply these constructions to the particular case of the $A_\infty$-algebra $C$ defined in the introduction.
-For more details, we refer to \cite{GitermanSolomon2}.
+In this section, we give a general, algebraic construction of the types of Hochschild and cyclic homologies of a curved $A_\infty$ algebra $(A,\mu)$ that we need.
+Subsequently, in Section~\ref{sec:OChoch}, we apply these constructions to the particular case of the $A_\infty$-algebra $(C,\mg)$ defined in the introduction.
+When $A$ corresponds to a unital DGA, our construction of the Hochschild, cyclic, and reduced cyclic complexes given in Sections~\ref{ssec:hoch}, \ref{sssec:connes}, and~\ref{sssec:normNred}, respectively, are isomorphic to the standard complexes described for example in~\cite{Loday}.
+We refer to \cite[Appendix C]{GitermanSolomon2} for more details.
+The construction of the extended cyclic homology in Section~\ref{sssec:extend} is new, and is designed to fix the issues that arise from non-zero curvature, as occurs in our application.